HydroModPy/HydroModPy/docs/source/architecture/packages/schema.rst

 ======

-``hydromodpy.schema`` exposes the JSON Schema export and the partial-field validator that any frontend (Streamlit, Angular, React, Jupyter widget) consumes.
+``hydromodpy.schema`` exposes the JSON Schema export and the partial-field validator that any frontend (Angular, React, Jupyter widget) consumes.
 It is the only public, stable contract for non-Python integrations.

 Sub-modules